 Aspiring and existing online entrepreneurs need reliable sources of information regarding local business programs, funding, licensing, learning, mentorship, and more for the Canadian province they’re doing business in.
-Official gateways provide a starting point for this information.
+Official gateways and non-profit programs provide a starting point for this information.

 No matter which province you live in, check them all out.
 I’ve found valuable information on many of these sites that apply to national or even international startups.
 Some of them provide more than others, including tools and blogs.